Beside the Mountain

 Ingredients

-• 5 cups frozen pitted cherries or a mix of strawberries and cherries
+• 5 cups frozen pitted cherries or fresh pitted cherries

 Instructions

-• Place the frozen fruit in a colendar in the sink, and pour 1 kettle of boiling water over the frozen fruit to soften it.
+• Place the frozen cherries in a colendar in the sink, and pour 1 kettle of boiling water over the frozen fruit to soften them.

 • Put the softened cherries into the blender container.
 Add the honey and blend until completely smooth.

-• Pour into popsicle molds (I got about 5, ⅓ cup popsicles).
+• Pour into popsicle molds.
 Freeze for about 5-8 hours.

-• Remove popsicles from the mold, dip into yogurt, place them on a silicone mat or parchment paper on a baking pan.
-Freeze for another 10 minutes.
+• Remove popsicles from the mold.
+Place the yogurt in a tall cup and dip popsicles into the yogurt.
+Place each popsicle on a silicone mat or parchment paper on a baking pan.
+Freeze for another 10 minutes to let the yogurt harden.

 • Take them out of the freezer and let them soften for a few mintues or eat right away!
 Enjoy.